CMillions/OSRSDpsCalculator/README.md

 Compiled using Eclipse 2020-03 with JavaSE 11, JavaFX 11.0.2, GSON 2.8.6

-I can't upload the 'items-complete.json' file as it's too large for GitHub, but it's available [here](https://www.osrsbox.com/projects/osrsbox-db/).
-This file needs to be placed in the 'res/data/' directory
+I created a file named 'items-filtered.json' that uses the 'items-complete.json' file available [here](https://www.osrsbox.com/projects/osrsbox-db/).
+This file only contains equippable items from OSRS, and is a significantly smaller file

 [Debug Screenshot 1](https://gyazo.com/0474d5887b08171a319888c124198862)